All Aboard: Volunteers work to get train rolling again at NC Museum of Dolls, Toys and Miniatures - Salisbury Post

 “It’s going to take a bunch of odd hours,” Klebaur said.

-With only one paid employee, the NC Museum of Dolls, Toys and Miniatures relies heavily on volunteers.
+With only one paid employee, the N.C.
+Museum of Dolls, Toys and Miniatures relies heavily on volunteers.
 There are currently less than a dozen people who give their time to the museum.
 Those volunteers do everything from dust the minute features of every doll to take guests on tours and explain the historical significance of the museum’s collections.

 “This is a community museum.
 So, without volunteers, we can’t run as efficiently as we want it to,” Nance said.